-In 2011, he founded the Aspen Institute’s Sports & Society Program, the mission of which is to convene leaders, facilitate dialogue and inspire solutions that help sport serve the public interest.
+Tom is a pioneering journalist and executive director of the Aspen Institute’s Sports & Society Program, which he founded in 2011 with the mission to convene leaders, facilitate dialogue and inspire solutions that help sport serve the public interest.

-At the Aspen Institute and ESPN, Tom has explored the connections between sport and the largest themes in society, including education, globalization, technology, race, and ethics.
-He is best known for advancing dialogue around college and youth sports, with The Nation writing in 2017 that Tom “has done more than any reporter in the country to educate all of us about the professionalization of youth sports.”
-His 2008 book Game On, an investigation of contemporary youth sports, has been used as a text on many university campuses.
+As a writer and convener of thought leaders, Tom has advanced dialogue on many topics related to the role of sports in society, including education, globalization, technology, race, and economics.
+He is best known for his work on college and youth sports, with The Nation writing in 2017 that Tom “has done more than any reporter in the country to educate all of us about the professionalization of youth sports.”
+His 2008 book Game On: The All-American Race to Make Champions of Our Children, an investigation into how well children are being served through sports, has been used as a text on many university campuses.

 In 2013, Tom created Project Play, a multi-stage initiative of the Sports & Society Program that helps stakeholders build healthy communities through sports.
 Since then, hundreds of organizations from across the eight sectors that touch the lives of children have used Project Play’s framework to introduce programs, strategies, partnerships, tools, and grant-making, while advancing the national conversation around youth sports.
 Inspired by Project Play, other countries, including Mexico and Romania, also have launched related initiatives.